-As a proof of concept, we believe that the current project has been successful in demonstrating that it is possible develop reasonably to accurate machine-learning classifiers.
+As a proof of concept, we believe that the current project has been successful in demonstrating that it is possible to develop reasonably accurate machine-learning classifiers.
 We believe that many of the problems encountered so far will be reduced by expanding the training data set to include additional examples.